Given the poorer performance achieved during the year under review, the cash position of the Group remains tight. The Directors therefore

 PROSPECTS FOR THE NEW FINANCIAL YEAR

-The Group will continue to maintain its conservative and cautious stance on inventory management, while at the same time, monitor closely,
+challenging.
+The Group will continue to maintain its cautious and conservative stance on inventory management and at the same time closely

-the domestic demand patterns, as well as global economic reports.
+monitor the domestic seasonal demand patterns, as well as regional and global economic reports.

 On behalf of the Board, I would like to express my heartfelt thanks and gratitude, as well as sincere appreciation, to all members of the

 management team and their staff for their contribution and hard work.
-The Groupís long-term success depends on ensuring that Mycron
+The Group's long term success depends on ensuring that Mycron

 Steel remains the premier name for quality CRC steel sheets.
-The management and staff have an important role to play in achieving this
+The management and staff have an important role to play in achieving and

 To our shareholders, I look forward to your continuous support in the years to come and thank you for your patience especially during the